PatrickMaiyer/Portapack_Wiki/Recon.md

 In that mode you have a single range as an input list, and an output file.

-# Color meaning for wait/lock_wait values
-* white => okay
-* yellow => may experience trouble on some situations
-* red => nearly unusable

 ## Wait/lock Coloring conditions:

-Lock duration coloration (only in SPARSE matching mode):
+Lock coloration (only in SPARSE matching mode):

 * if lock duration is lower or equal to (min_lock_duration x nb_locks) => value is in yellow to indicate that there is not enough time to match nb_locks.
 Coloration are not used in CONTINUOUS as lock timer is disarmed at first lock count.

-Wait duration coloration:
+Wait coloration:

 * if wait is between [-500,500] ms and not 0, it's red because the audio will have hard time start and stop that quick during consecutive matches
 * if wait it > 500 it's the time we are staying on a matching freq before skipping => wait value is in white